properdom/swagger-merger/README.md

 In the above usage example the current directory contains swagger specs that have been split into several files and the root swagger spec file is named root-swagger.yaml

+Find me on dockerhub https://hub.docker.com/r/properdom/swagger-merger/

-See https://www.npmjs.com/package/swagger-merger for detail on swagger-merger and usage
+See detail on swagger-merger usage please see https://www.npmjs.com/package/swagger-merger